distralive/distra/README.md

 You can follow the [docs](https://min.io/docs/minio/container/index.html) to setup a MinIO instance.

-After that, the access key and the secret key is copied to the .env file.
+After that, the endpoint, the access key and the secret key is copied to the .env file.
+By default MinIO's endpoint is `http://localhost:9000`.

 ### Run a development server